awsdocs/aws-lambda-developer-guide/doc_source/API_DeleteEventSourceMapping.md

 Deletes an [event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/intro-invocation-modes.html)\.
 You can get the identifier of a mapping from the output of [ListEventSourceMappings](API_ListEventSourceMappings.md)\.

+When you delete an event source mapping, it enters a `Deleting` state and might not be completely deleted for several seconds\.

 ## Request Syntax<a name="API_DeleteEventSourceMapping_RequestSyntax"></a>

 ```